The winners and losers in Republicans' plan to repeal and replace Obamacare

 The American Health Care Act would reverse much of this.
 It would end the enhanced federal Medicaid funding for new enrollees starting in 2020.
 Those already in the program could stay as long as they remain continuously insured.
 But since up to half have a break in coverage each year, it's likely participation would fall off quickly, said Jocelyn Guyer, managing director at Manatt Health, a consulting firm.

 But the Republican bill would go beyond just eliminating Medicaid expansion.
-It would overhaul the whole program, which covers more than 70 million people, by instituting a cap on federal funding based on the number of enrollees in each state.
+It would overhaul the whole program, which covers more than 70 million people, by sending states a fixed amount of money per enrollee, known as a per-capita cap.
 This would limit federal responsibility, shifting that burden to the states.
 However, since states don't have the money to make up the difference, they would likely either reduce eligibility, curtail benefits or cut provider payments.

 Related: Higher-income Americans win under Republican plan to repeal Obamacare